MichalOpoka/ecfr/cfr/title-21-Food-Drugs/chapter-I-Food-Drug-Administration-Department-Health-Human-Services/subchapter-A-General/part-12-Formal-Evidentiary-Public-Hearing/subpart-B-Initiation-Proceedings/section-12.32.md

 (ii) A notice of participation under § 12.45 should be filed; and

 (iii) Participants should submit written information under § 13.25.
 The notice will list the contents of the portions of the administrative record relevant to the issues at the hearing before the Board.
-The portions listed will be placed on public display in the office of the Division of Dockets Management before the notice is published.
+The portions listed will be placed on public display in the office of the Dockets Management Staff before the notice is published.
 Additional copies of material already submitted under § 13.25 need not be included with any later submissions.

 (f)(1) The decision of a hearing before a Public Board of Inquiry or a public advisory committee under this section has legal status of and will be handled as an initial decision under § 12.120.